West Wyalong Water Reliability

-Construction of the West Wyalong Water Reliability Project is due to commence in early July 2022.
+- Construction of the West Wyalong Water Reliability Project commenced in September 2022.

-Work is estimated to be completed by September 2023.
+- The project is estimated to be completed by October 2023.

 The West Wyalong Water Reliability Project is going to provide greater water security for the Wyalong & West Wyalong communities.
 The project will:

 - Increase water pressure to the Wyalong & West Wyalong townships